-BIOGRAPHY

-Brian is trained as both an Architect and a Landscape Architect.
+BIOGRAPHY Brian is trained as both an Architect and a Landscape Architect.
 He received the Bachelor of Landscape Architecture from Cal Poly and worked as a Landscape Designer and Planner for seven years in San Luis Obispo.
 He moved to New York City in 2006 to study at Pratt Institute, where he earned the Master of Architecture.
 While in New York, Brian worked as an architectural designer for SYSTEM ARCHITECTS, a practice led by Jeremy Edmiston and Douglas Gauthier, as well as the Design Office for Research and Architecture (DORA) led by Peter Macapia.
 Brian remained in New York until 2012, launching his design practice, BOTH, with partner Carmen Trudell, and beginning teaching with simultaneous appointments at Rutgers University and Pratt Institute from 2008 to 2012.
 Brian was awarded the 2012-14 Virginia Teaching Fellowship at the University of Virginia and moved to Charlottesville.
-In 2014 he accepted a tenure track appointment in the Landscape Architecture Department at UVA where he remained until 2016.
-Most recently, Brian has held the position of Associate Professor of Architecture at Cal Poly, San Luis Obispo, where he directs Section 9 of 5th year thesis and lectures on Architectural Technology topics related to sites and contextual systems.

-Brian's personal research interests hover around topics of building and site technologies and the way that we engage them, as designers, through drawing and expanding modes of representation.
-His contributions to the evolving field of computational techniques in landscape architecture can be found in publications including Landscape Architecture and Digital Technologies (Jillian Wallis and Heike Rahmann), Codify: Parametric and Computational Design in Landscape Architecture (eds.
+In 2014 he accepted a tenure-track appointment in the Landscape Architecture Department at UVA where he remained until 2016.
+Most recently, Brian has held the position of Associate Professor of Architecture at Cal Poly, San Luis Obispo, where he directs Section 9 of Fifth-year thesis and lectures on Architectural Technology topics related to sites and contextual systems.
+Brian's personal research interests focus on the relationships between sites and materials-considering materials as both agentic, in their productive tendency to change over time, and situated, in particular physical and cultural contexts.
+His work explores how designers engage with sites and materials through drawing and expanding modes of representation.
+His contributions to the evolving field of computational techniques in landscape architecture, can be found in publications including LA+ Interdisciplinary Journal, Landscape Architecture and Digital Technologies (Jillian Wallis and Heike Rahmann), Codify: Parametric and Computational Design in Landscape Architecture (eds.
 Bradley Cantrell and Adam Mekies), and Representing Landscapes: Hybrid (ed.
 Nadia Amoroso).

-Foraged Learning

-Kyle Boyd, Section 9 Class of 2023 Thesis Award
+Brian's recent research investigate the application, as well as the theoretical implications, of biobased building materials in architecture.
+Foraged Learning Kyle Boyd, Section 9 Class of 2023 Thesis Award

-(left) Stargaze

-Yoon Jeong, Section 9 Class of 2023 AIA Design Citation

-(right) Cage-free Labor

-Minho Kim, Section 9 Class of 2022 Thesis Honorable Mention
+(left) Restitched: An Architecture of Cyclical Decay and TendingKatherine Neuner, Section 9 Class of 2024 Edward Allen Student Award, Building Technology Educator's Society (right) Cage-free Labor Minho Kim, Section 9 Class of 2022 Thesis Honorable Mention

+(left) Towards a Visible Maintenance FrameworkAlex Gates, Section 9 Class of 2025 Edward Allen Student Award Nominee, Building Technology Educator's Society

+(right) Anachronous Objects: Frameworks for Drama Beyond Capitalist LogicSpencer Rosner, Section 9 Class of 2025 Thesis Award